Advanced HTML

 UpLittle Tips

-BeeIf you want to force a break so the next line of text starts after a picture use <BR CLEAR="all">
+BeeIf you want to force a break so the next line of text starts after a picture use <br clear="all">

 ...Then the next thing you write will appear after the picture instead of next to it.

 Spaces - If you want to add more than one space between words then you may have found that just putting a load of blank spaces in the document has no effect on the viewed HTML page.
 This is because browsers are programmed to ignore multiple spaces.
-Instead of trying to put multiple spaces between the two words using the space bar put lots of &nbsp; between them. e.g.
+Instead of trying to put multiple spaces between the two words using the space bar put lots of &nbsp; values between them. e.g.

 Big Space!

-If you want to know some more general HTML Stuff look at my HTML Frequently Asked Questions Page
+If you want to know some more general HTML Stuff look at my HTML Frequently Asked Questions page.

 The